Stability of transition semigroups and applications to parabolic equations: Introduction

 \subsection{Convergence results and Doob's theorem}

-One of the most important aspects in the study of transition semigroups is to understand the asymptotic behavior of its orbits.
-However, as the semigroups in question are not strongly continuous, the rich theory concerning the asymptotic behavior of strongly continuous semigroups (see \cite[Chapter V]{engel_nagel2000}) cannot be used.
-Instead, one of the most important tools is a celebrated result of Doob \cite{doob1948}, stating that for an irreducible, strongly Feller, stochastically continuous, Markovian transition semigroup $\mathscr{T} = (T_t)_{t>0}$ on the space $C_b(\Omega)$ ($\Omega$ being a Polish space) with invariant probability measure $\mu$, the transition probabilities converge weakly to $\mu$.
-This can also be reformulated by saying the orbits $T_tf$ of a function $f\in C_b(\Omega)$ converge pointwise to the mean $\int_\Omega f\, d\mu$.
-We also refer to \cite[Section~4.2]{daprato_zabczyk1996} for a treatment of this theorem.
-Later, this result could be strengthened to show that the transition probabilities actually converge to the invariant measure in total variation norm, see \cite{stettner1994, seidler1997}.
+An important aspect in the study of transition semigroups is the asymptotic behavior as $t \to \infty$.
+As the semigroups in question are not strongly continuous, the rich theory for the long-term behavior of $C_0$-semigroups (\cite[Chapter V]{engel_nagel2000}) cannot be used, though.
+Instead, an important tool is a celebrated result of Doob \cite{doob1948}, later strengthened in \cite{stettner1994, seidler1997}, which gives convergence of stochastically continuous transition semigroups under a number of irreducibility and smoothing assumptions.
+The theorem is also treated in \cite[Section~4.2]{daprato_zabczyk1996}.

-It should be noted that Doob's original proof is of probabilistic nature, as is a recent new proof in \cite{kulik_scheutzow2015}.
+Doob's original proof is of probabilistic nature, as is a recent new proof in \cite{kulik_scheutzow2015}.
 In \cite{gerlach_nittka2012}, an analytical proof of Doob's theorem was given based on an older theorem of Greiner \cite[Korollar~3.11]{greiner1982}.
-On the other hand, this theorem of Greiner is the starting point for a rather long line of convergence results for positive operator semigroups, which deal either with semigroups on sequence spaces and atomic Banach lattices \cite{davies2005, keicher2006, wolff2008} or, more generally, with semigroups of so-called kernel operators (also called integral operators) on function spaces and Banach lattices \cite{arendt2008, gerlach2013, gerlach_glueck2017}.
-The most recent articles in this direction are \cite{gerlach_glueck2019} and \cite{glueck_haase2019} where all time regularity assumptions on the semigroup were dropped and convergence theorems were established under very general conditions and in the abstract setting of Banach lattices.
+On the other hand, this theorem of Greiner is the starting point for a series of convergence results for positive semigroups, first for semigroups on sequence spaces \cite{davies2005, keicher2006, wolff2008} and, subsequently, for semigroups of integral operators on function spaces \cite{arendt2008, gerlach2013, gerlach_glueck2017}.
+The most recent articles in this direction are \cite{gerlach_glueck2019, glueck_haase2019} where all time regularity assumptions on the semigroup were dropped and general semigroup representations on Banach lattices were considered.